Funding at UC Davis BAE

 Limitations: Students may work a maximum of 21 academic quarters (excluding summer sessions) in research titles.

 Eligibility: In addition to general eligibility requirements, students who wish to be a TA during their studies at UC Davis must attend the TA Orientation.
 This is offered by campus each fall.
-There may be in the winter and spring, but you are encouraged to sign up in the fall.
+It may be offered in the winter and spring, but students are encouraged to sign up in the fall.
 Additionally, depending on your undergraduate degree, TOEFL and/or IELTS scores, TAs need to fulfill the TA/AI Language Proficiency Requirement (receiving a waiver for the TOEFL at time of admission does not automatically qualify you for a waiver of this requirement).
 Please be sure to read the policy on Language Proficiency Requirements for Appointment of Students to Teaching Assistant and Associate In __ Titles.

 Benefits: TA positions pay a salary, and provide partial in-state fee remission (does not cover ~$196.96 of campus-based fees; full in-state fee remission expected starting Fall 2023).
 TA and Reader positions do NOT cover the Nonresidential Supplemental Tuition (NRST; also called out-of-state tuition).